Following a tradition by UPF Austria to organize

 cultural and economic life creates negativity, fear, anger, desperation,

-or tolerance for other people and leads to the dangerous path of a war culture.
+compassion or tolerance for other people and leads to the dangerous path of a

+war culture.
 This is a challenge to people of all religions.
-It is vital to remain with a
+It is vital to

-peaceful mind otherwise we will not survive.
-The power of the universe exists
+remain with a peaceful mind otherwise we will not survive.
+The power of the

 After a lively discussion among the speakers answering